mapeditor/tiled-to-godot-export/README.md

 ```
 Don't forget to add key/mouse/controller mapping for the "reload_scene" action ;)

+### Tile layer z index

+Can set the z-index for the tilelayer by adding a custom property `z_index`, this will set the z-index of the tile layer in the scene file.

 ### Tileset objects for collisions & navigation

 To setup a collision shape for a tile, first edit the tileset in Tiled: